 Degree completion requires 120 credits; a minimum of 30 of these credits must be taken at Eastern.
-Transfer credits from other colleges and universities can be incorporated into the B.G.S. degree and there is no time limit on when transfer courses were taken.
-A maximum of 60 credits may be earned through one or a combination of nontraditional learning programs such as Eastern's Credit for Lifelong Learning Program (recommended only for those 25 years and older), CLEP (College Level Examination Program), the DSST testing program, and the American Council on Education (ACE) credit recommendations for military training.
+Transfer credits from other colleges and universities can be incorporated into the such as Eastern's Credit for Lifelong Learning Program (recommended only for those 25 years and older), CLEP (College Level Examination Program), the DSST testing program, and the American Council on Education (ACE) credit recommendations for military training.